african and african diaspora studies

 AADS courses tend to focus on one or more of the following Central Themes:

-Globalization: Globalization is as old as the trade in African slaves.
+Globalization is as old as the trade in African slaves.
 Patterns of travel, labor, trade, commerce and resource extraction have shaped the experiences of African-descended peoples and the peoples they have encountered.
 Selected courses explore the connections between various geographic regions, cultural traditions, and historical developments that have defined globalization.

-Intersectionality: Race is defined by various identity categories and social locations: gender, class, color, ethnicity, region, nation, age, sexuality, political ideals, and spiritual beliefs.
+Race is defined by various identity categories and social locations: gender, class, color, ethnicity, region, nation, age, sexuality, political ideals, and spiritual beliefs.
 Intersectionality reminds us that race is not a monolithic or homogeneous category of human experiences.

-Social Justice: The history of African and African-descended peoples has been defined by the struggle for social justice: the fight for racial equality, the fight against discrimination, sexism, homophobia, and class exploitation.
+The history of African and African-descended peoples has been defined by the struggle for social justice: the fight for racial equality, the fight against discrimination, sexism, homophobia, and class exploitation.
 In resisting enslavement, segregation, patriarchy, imperialism, and colonialism, by striving to overturn discrimination in housing, healthcare, employment, religious institutions and families, African and African diasporic peoples have undertaken drives for social emancipation that have expanded the meaning of democratic ideals.

-Students interested in pursuing focused study and research in African and African Diaspora Studies may chose to Minor in African and African Diaspora Studies or pursue an Independent Major in African and African Diaspora Studies as part of their undergraduate programs.
+Students interested in pursuing focused study and research in African and African Diaspora Studies may chose to minor in African and African Diaspora Studies or pursue an independent major in African and African Diaspora Studies as part of their undergraduate programs.